jasonbender-c3x/Catpilot/README.md

   - Custom map styles
   - Full screen map that takes up the entire screen for a more expansive map view
   - iOS shortcuts to quickly set navigation destinations
-  - Navigate on openpilot without a comma prime subscription
+  - Navigate on catpilot without a comma prime subscription
   - Offline maps
   - "Open Street Maps" integration for speed limit control and road name view
 ------